ordogfioka/Clean/README.md

 # Clean
 Clean is a functional programming language.

-In this repository have been collected the homeworks and the tests and their resolutions from 2016/2017 first semester.
+In this repository I have collected the homeworks and related tests and their solutions from 2016/2017 first semester.